 How to show the neighbors a couple acres away in the next McMansion that you're hot stuff?

-Maybe a Mercedes-Benz G500 is your
+Maybe a Mercedes-Benz G500 is your answer.

 The G stands for Galaende-wagen.
 That's German for ''cross country vehicle.''